Introduction

 - In the example, if a

-failed.
+DivideByZeroExceptionexception is thrown, it is because the user entered “0” and the operation{10 / uInput}failed.
 In this case, we can display an appropriate error message (“You tried to divide by zero”). - In the example, if a

-exception is thrown, it is because the user entered a string containing non-numerical characters, and we can similarly return an appropriate error message. - Writing
+FormatExceptionexception is thrown, it is because the user entered a string containing non-numerical characters, and we can similarly return an appropriate error message. - Writing

 Exception Class and Objects